siamahnaf/country-data-codes/README.md

   * `flag` Country flag base64 data
   * `languages` An array of [ISO 639-2](http://en.wikipedia.org/wiki/ISO_639-2) codes for languages.
-  * `countryCallingCodes` An array of the international call prefixes for this country.
+  * `countryCallingCodes` The international call prefixes for this country.
   * `emoji` The emoji of country's flag.

 ## Installation